-Recent market volatility after years of stable growth in US markets has shaken the faith of some investors.
+Recent market volatility has shaken the faith of some investors.
 However, our analysis shows that historically, staying invested through volatile periods has provided superior returns when compared to selling when volatility rises and reinvesting later.
 Some of the greatest upside returns have happened shortly after volatility spikes, and investors who have pulled out have missed out on important opportunities for portfolio gains.

 In October 2014, CIO Robert Michaud posted an historical examination of the S&P 500 index following sharp rises in the CBOE VIX that measures investors' expectations of volatility.
-His results showed average gains for the S&P 500 in the periods following spikes in the VIX.
+The results showed average gains for the S&P 500 in the periods following spikes in the VIX.
 These gains would obviously be missed opportunities for investors who sell their positions when the VIX surges.